patrickbwarren/qgis-survex-import/README.md

 _TL;DR: if in doubt try first with the 'use clino weights' option selected._

+Note that the passage wall data here is _inferred_ and any resemblence to reality may be pure coincidence.
+If in doubt, use splays!

 ### What to do next

 Once the data is in QGIS one can do various things with it.